Qianli-Wu/EEG_classification/README.md

 # EEG_classification
-The final project for ECE C147/C247.
-This project evaluates CNN + Transformer and CNN + LSTM on EEG dataset.
-The goal is to classify the movement of the subjects by 22 channels of EEG electrodes.
+This repository contains the final project for ECE C147/C247, which evaluates the performance of CNN + Transformer and CNN + GRU + SimpleRNN models on an EEG dataset.
+The objective is to classify subjects' movements using 22 channels of EEG electrode data.
+The repo focuses on providing the model architectures used in the project.
+Please note that the dataset and the project write-up are not included in this repository.

 ## Requirements